Unique Celebrations of Ethiopian Food and Music: A Must Attend!

 Ethiopian Cuisine

 Ethiopian food is interesting.
-It focuses on everyday eating.
-It frequently includes injera, a sourdough flatbread produced using teff flour.
-This staple is something beyond a food thing; it fills in as a base on which different stews, known as wats, are set.
+It focuses on everyday eating and frequently includes injera, a sourdough flatbread produced using teff flour.
+This staple is something beyond a food thing; it serves as a base on which different stews, known as wats, are set.

 Ethiopian dining is communal.
 Meals are shared among family and friends.
 This represents togetherness and unity.